ricsanfre/pi-cluster/documentation/hardware.md

 ![Cluster-lab](images/RaspberryPiCluster_architecture.png)

+A K3S cluster composed of 4 Raspberry Pi 4 (4GB), one master node `node1` and three worker nodes `node2`, `node3` and `node4` connected to a dedicated LAN switch.

+A Raspberry PI 4 (2GB), `gateway` will be used as Router/Firewall to isolate lab network from my home network,.
+It will also provide networking services to my lab network: Internet Access, DNS, NTP and DHCP, SAN services.

+As Ansible control node, `pimaster`, a VM running on my laptop will be used.
+Required SSH connectivity from control node to cluster nodes will be routed through `gateway`.

 ## Networking

-A Raspberry Pi cluster composed of 4 Raspberry Pi 4 (4GB), `node1-node4` will be connected using a LAN Switch.
-To isolate lab network from my home network, a Raspberry PI 4 (2GB), `gateway` will be used as Router/Firewall of the lab network.
-It will also provide networking sercices: Internet Access, DNS, NTP and DHCP services to my lab network. `gateway` will be connected to my home network using its WIFI interface and to the LAN Switch using the eth interface.
+A 8 GE ports LAN switch, NetGear GS108-300PES, supporting VLAN configuration and remote management, is used to provide connectivity to all Raspberry Pis (`gateway` and `node1-node4`), using Raspeberry PI Gigabit Ethernet port.

+`gateway` will be also connected to my home network using its WIFI interface in order to route and filter traffic comming in/out the cluster.

 ## Storage